rwatts3/docker-shiny/README.md

 Example of [Shiny Server][7]

-For additional info about us and our projects check our site [www.quantumobject.org][8]
+For additional info about the original author and their projects check their site [www.quantumobject.org][8]

 [1]:http://shiny.rstudio.com
 [2]:https://www.docker.com